 Students can access the list of local healthcare services on the COM-P website.
 Students are given a rectangular card that contains a list of emergency contact numbers and local healthcare service addresses and phone numbers.
-This card is placed in their identification holder along with a COM-P identification badge to allow easy access to healthcare information while at instructional sites.
-All information is also accessible on the wellness website at wellness.arizona.edu.
+This card is placed in their identification holder along with their COM-P identification to allow easy access to healthcare information while at instructional sites.
+All information is accessible on the wellness website at https://phoenixmed.arizona.edu/wellness.